unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 The configuration for Read the Docs is included in the repository, in the file `.readthedocs.yml`__.
-The |HPC| configures Read the Docs to build and install the package with Poetry, using a so-called `PEP 517`_-build.
+The |UNM| configures Read the Docs to build and install the package with Poetry, using a so-called `PEP 517`_-build.